Term | Definition |

 Then, click Save.
 Saving finalizes the awarding process, generates a care plan from the Recurring Service section, and creates Once Off Bookings from the Once Off Items section.

-If a contractor clicks Accept with Changes in the award request form they receive, their status changes to Requested Changes.
+7. If a contractor clicks Express Interest - with Changes in the award request form they receive, their status changes to Requested Changes.

-If a contractor declines, their status changes to Declined.
+9. If a contractor is not interested, their status changes to Declined.
 This immediately informs the coordinator that the contractor is unavailable, so alternative options can be considered.

 The Contractor Jobs Action Board provides coordinators a centralized and convenient way to view all contractor award requests across client services.
 It serves as the main section for monitoring and managing contractor responses in one place.